OliverH96/Cochlearia_Soil_Ionome/README.md

 ## Consensus Sequences and Predicted Structures
 g40302.t1 reference and alternate consensus sequences can be found in Consensus_Sequences/ alongside translated sequences and predicted structural models.
 All sequences are in fasta format, models in pdb format.

+Multiple sequence alignment of HKT1 orthologs used in observations of conserved residues and motifs can be found in HKT1_Ortholog_Alignment.clustal_num